 Research activities are an integral part of the activities of the members of the Division of Adolescent Medicine.
 The Department will foster innovative clinical and basic research in the field of adolescent medicine in the State of Qatar.

-Please note that all patients must be referred by a physician
+Please note that all patients must be referred by a physician, school nurse or a school counselor.

-Adolescents with multiple risk factors, especially those referred from Pediatric Emergency, Gynecology clinics and the Child Advocacy Program, with increased vulnerability to further problems and/or Psychosocial Disorders including mild to moderate Depressive Disorders and Anxiety Disorders and/or complex school issues)
+Adolescents with multiple risk factors, especially those referred from Pediatric Emergency, Gynecology and the Child Advocacy Program, with increased vulnerability to further problems and/or psychosocial disorders including mild to moderate depressive disorders and anxiety disorders and/or complex school issues)

-Adolescents mild to moderate Depressive and Anxiety Disorders due to chronic medical conditions, adolescents with chronic medical conditions or disability with needs regarding adjustment to diagnosis, adherence to treatment plan, transition to adult care, body image issues related to illness or treatment, primary gynecological care and menstrual suppression options in teens with chronic illnesses, substance use and/or gender issues affecting a coexisting medical condition, secondary diagnosis of obesity with coexisting medical co-morbidities.
+Adolescents mild to moderate Depressive and Anxiety Disorders due to chronic medical conditions, adolescents with chronic medical conditions or disability with needs regarding adjustment to diagnosis, adherence to treatment plan, transition to adult care, body image issues related to illness or treatment, primary gynecological care and menstrual suppression options in teens with chronic illnesses, substance use and/or gender issues affecting a coexisting medical condition.

 “Patients and family members, if you are visiting the Sidra Outpatient Clinic, please follow the directions provided in this map for accurate directions.
 We ensure this map is always current and updated with any changes in routes.”